Culture

 hail

-September 25, 2009 by deeb
+September 25, 2009

 So as soon as I post about the successes in the garden, the worst storm of the season rolls through town.
 I managed to rescue the chile plant when I saw it rocking back and forth in the pot.
 The roots looked like there were going to come right out of the dirt.
 I propped it up in a corner of the patio behind a chair and it was pretty safe from the rest of the storm.
 The tomato, however, was a different story.